 Sarah Hutchins leads the firm’s Cybersecurity & Data Privacy Team and is certified as a legal specialist in privacy and information security law by the North Carolina State Bar.

 Sarah helps clients navigate business litigation, government investigations, and data privacy and cybersecurity.
 She has significant experience representing clients in business disputes, including over noncompetition and non-solicitation agreements, trade secret misappropriation, and unfair and deceptive trade practices.
 Her deep understanding of the digital aspects of business litigation allows her to assist clients in quickly identifying a digital trail and isolating key material.

-A seasoned litigator, Sarah is admitted to practice before the United States District Courts for the Western, Middle and Eastern Districts of North Carolina, the Fourth Circuit Court of Appeals, the United States District Court for the District of Columbia, and the District of Columbia Court of Appeals.
+Sarah also has extensive experience in large-scale government investigations featuring the U.S. Department of Justice, the Securities and Exchange Commission, the Federal Trade Commission, and the Consumer Financial Protection Bureau, among other regulators.
+A seasoned litigator, she is admitted to practice before state and federal courts in North Carolina and Virginia, the Fourth Circuit Court of Appeals, the U.S. District Court for the District of Columbia, and the District of Columbia Court of Appeals.

 While at the William & Mary School of Law, she was a member of the Journal of Women and the Law and the William & Mary Moot Court Team.